sriramab/gamamanual/G__Operators.md

 			myVertexSpecy,
 			myEdgeSpecy );
  ```
-  * "format": the format of the file, "file": the file containing the network
+  * "format": the format of the file, "filename": the filename of the file containing the network
 ```
 graph<myVertexSpecy,myEdgeSpecy> myGraph <- load_graph_from_file(
 			"pajek",